|Courses||Philosophy and Religion|

-Assist. prof. Simon Malmenvall was born in 1991 in Triest (Italy).
-In 2009 he concluded his high-school education at the Diocesan Classical Lyceum within the Saint Stanislaus Institution in Ljubljana.
-In 2012 he graduated in history and Russian studies at the Faculty of Arts, University of Ljubljana.
-In 2014 he concluded his graduate studies with a master’s degree in history at the same faculty.
-For his master thesis on Kievan Rus' he received in the same year the Student Prešeren Award of the Faculty of Arts.
-In 2018 he obtained a doctoral degree at the Faculty of Theology, University of Ljubljana.
+Simon Malmenvall was born in 1991 in Trieste (Italy).
+In 2012 Malmenvall graduated in history and Russian studies at the Faculty of Arts within the University of Ljubljana.
+In 2014 he concluded his graduate studies with a master’s degree in history at the mentioned faculty.
+In 2018 he obtained a doctoral degree in theology at the Faculty of Theology within the University of Ljubljana.
 In 2019 he completed the state qualifying examination in librarianship at the National and University Library of Slovenia.

-From 2016 and 2018 he worked as a junior research fellow at the Faculty of Theology, where he primarily studied intellectual history of the East Slavs in the Middle Ages.
-In 2016 he became assistant at the Faculty of Law and Business Studies, Catholic Institute (Ljubljana), in the field of philosophy, religious studies and applied ethics.
-In 2017 he became assistant at the Chair of Philosophy of the Faculty of Theology.
-From 2018 he works as a head of scientific-research work at the Catholic Institute, research fellow at the Faculty of Law and Business Studies, and lecturer and research fellow at the Faculty of Theology.
-In 2018 he became assistant professor (docent) at the Faculty of Theology in the field of philosophy, religious studies and applied ethics.
-From 2019 to 2021 he is the head of the postdoctoral basic research project titled “Ruler Saints (Martyrs) on the Periphery of Medieval Europe: Kievan Rus’, Norway, Dioclea.”
+Between 2016 and 2018 Malmenvall worked as a junior research fellow at the Faculty of Theology.
+From 2018 he works as the head of the library and archival work at the Catholic Institute, research fellow at the Faculty of Law and Business Studies, and lecturer and research fellow at the Faculty of Theology.
+In 2019 he achieved the habilitation as assistant professor (docent) at the Faculty of Theology in the field of religious studies and religious anthropology.
+From 2019 to 2021 he was the head of the postdoctoral basic research project “Ruler Saints (Martyrs) on the Periphery of Medieval Europe: Kievan Rus’, Norway, Dioclea.”
 From 2021 to 2025 he is the head, within the Faculty of Theology, of the Stanko Janežič Institute of Dogmatic, Fundamental, and Ecumenical Theology and Religious Studies and Dialogue.